Mainland Company Setup in Dubai 2026

 Tenancy and Ejari record

-The signed lease and its Ejari registration evidence the registered office the DED requires.
+The signed lease and its Ejari registration evidence the registered office the DET requires.

 Time, cost & what moves them